Ayush0054/cart-checkout/README.md

 - **Checkout Page:**

   - Fetches data from the provided API and displays cart items, order summary, and a call-to-action button.
-  - Handles scenarios where the API might return an empty product list.

 - **Payment Options Page:**